Aliases for CEACAM1 Gene

 GeneCards Summary for CEACAM1 Gene

-CEACAM1 (Carcinoembryonic Antigen-Related Cell Adhesion Molecule 1 (Biliary Glycoprotein)) is a Protein Coding gene.
-Diseases associated with CEACAM1 include microinvasive gastric cancer and colorectal cancer.
-Among its related pathways are Hemostasis and Degradation of the extracellular matrix.
+CEACAM1 (Carcinoembryonic Antigen Related Cell Adhesion Molecule 1) is a Protein Coding gene.
+Diseases associated with CEACAM1 include colorectal cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
 GO annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is CEACAM8.